sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Some prefer keeping all the above as a digital copy in my Dropbox/Google Docs so they have instant access to them just in case I lose anything.

-If you are US citizen, some of the above do not apply to you.
+If you are a US citizen, some of the above do not apply to you.
 Make sure you have your US passport, health insurance card, and boarding pass.

 <section id="Paperwork-SSN" />